 Dr. Joseph Ibrahim, Trauma Medical Director of Orlando Regional Medical Center, led the team in charge of treating victims of last June’s Pulse nightclub shooting.
-He brings the insight of this experience to the 2017 Colloquium, The Health Care of Catastrophes: Innovation Driven by Disaster, next month in Hollywood, Fla.
+He brought the insight of this experience to the 2017 Mensa Foundation Colloquium, The Health Care of Catastrophes: Innovation Driven by Disaster, in Hollywood, Fla.

 Chip Taulbee: When you reflect on your and your colleagues’ performance during that 36 hours of immediate response, are you able to think about any of it as a professional success?

 Dr. Joseph Ibrahim: It definitely was a tragic situation.
 You look back at the ones you lost and try to make sure you did everything you could.
 That’s why I actually went through all of the reports with the medical examiner to see why the ones who we did lose, why did we lose them.
 As an organization and as the Trauma Medical Director and as just part of the community, we have to look at the overall.
 [The shooter’s] goal was to kill an additional 35 to 40 patients that we, as an organization and in the community, along with EMS, were able to prevent.
 Everybody should be somewhat satisfied with the performance in regard to that and look at it as somewhat of a success.

 The next step is, where do we take it from here?
 What did we learn?
 Where do we go?
 As an organization, we’ve taken that next step to ask, how do we educate the community better?
 What is our role as a Level I trauma center, where we’re capable of providing total care for every aspect of an injury?